-Modern and Full-Featured
+Modern And Full-Featured

-When you try Ubuntu MATE, you'll find that it is a free, full-featured, and modern computer operating system, with an attractive and easy to understand user interface.
+When you try Ubuntu MATE, you'll find that it is a free, fullfeatured, and modern computer operating system, with an attractive and easy to understand user interface.
 Its update manager keeps both the operating system itself and all of its installed applications updated to the most current, most secure release.
-The operating system is more secure and better-supported than operating systems that come pre-installed on most personal computer hardware today.
-With modest hardware requirements, Ubuntu MATE is suitable for modern workstations and laptops, single board computers and older hardware alike.
+Ubuntu MATE is more secure and bettersupported than operating systems that come pre-installed on most personal computer hardware today.
+With modest hardware requirements, Ubuntu MATE is suitable for modern workstations and laptops, single board computers, and older hardware alike.
+Ubuntu MATE makes modern computers fast and old computers usable.